-The Sacramento Valley Affiliate of Susan G. Komen for the Cure® was formed in 1997 and currenlty serves 19 counties.
-Over the 15 years of its existence, the Komen Sacramento Valley Affiliate has invested close to $18 million in support to community based organizations in its service area for breast cancer education, screening, diagnosis, treatment, support services, and research to find a cure.
-The Affiliate awarded $500,000 grant funding this year.
-The mission of the Komen Sacramento Valley Affiliate is to save lives and end breast cancer forever by empowering people, ensuring quality care for all, and by energizing science to find the cures.
-To guide this mission, the Affiliate conducts a community assessment every two years to better understand the state of breast health and breast cancer care services within their service area.
-These assessments are designed to critically measure progress against breast cancer in the region while also assessing the performance and opportunities for the Affiliate in its regional programming.
+Susan G. Komen Sacramento Valley was formed in 1997 and currently serves 19 counties.
+Over the 15 years of its existence, Susan G. Komen Sacramento Valley has invested close to $18 million in support to community based organizations in its service area for breast cancer education, screening, diagnosis, treatment, support services, and research to find a cure.
+Komen Sacramento awarded $500,000 grant funding this year.
+The mission of Komen Sacramento is to save lives and end breast cancer forever by empowering people, ensuring quality care for all, and by energizing science to find the cures.
+To guide this mission, Komen Sacramento conducts a community assessment every two years to better understand the state of breast health and breast cancer care services within their service area.
+These assessments are designed to critically measure progress against breast cancer in the region while also assessing the performance and opportunities for Komen Sacramento in its regional programming.

 Brief Summary of Priorities

 The Community Profile helps guide our work and establishes goals for granting priorities, education needs, public policy efforts, and strategic operations.
 This community profile identifies service gaps, barriers, and community needs and ensures that our local investments will be effective and impactful.